About the client

 We’re achieving great results together

 After almost three years of cooperation, Intellias has proven its status as a reliable and competent outsourcing partner.
-Our contributions so far have helped spark interest from potential data service customers – municipalities and recognized enterprises in the automotive, transportation, and other domains.
+Our contributions to the enterprise mobility platform so far have helped spark interest from potential data service customers – municipalities and recognized enterprises in the automotive, transportation, and other domains.

 Our collaboration is constantly growing.
 The Intellias project team is now in the process of hiring additional engineers required to cover a new feature set for the future transit service.
 This new transit service will power advanced trip planner applications, public transport service analytics, transit-savvy mobile and in-dash navigation systems, and more.